alainesp/Practical_Research/research_cuckoo_cbg.md

 `Last Edited: Oct 31, 2018` (version 0.1 - consider it *alpha* version or *1st DRAFT*)

-version 0.1 (Initial)

 ### Abstract

 Cuckoo hashing is one of the most popular hashing schemes (theoretically and practically), due to its simplicity, high table load and deterministic worst case access time.
 However current algorithms are not very memory friendly.
 Positive lookups (key is in the table) and negative lookups (where it is not) on average access **1.5** and **2.0** buckets (memory regions), respectively, which results in **50** to **100%** more memory regions access than should be minimally necessary.

 This paper introduces a new hash table called **Cuckoo Breeding Ground (CBG)** based on cuckoo hashing, that access at **90%** table load **1.19, 1.09, 1.05** memory regions for negative queries and **1.26, 1.12, 1.07** memory regions for positive queries for windows of size `l = 2, 3, 4` respectively.
 The *load threshold* is increased to **98.20%, 99.86%** and **99.99%** for windows of size `l = 2, 3, 4` respectively, that compares favorably to **89.70%, 95.91%** and **98.04%** for the most common blocked-cuckoo.
 All this with a memory overhead of one byte per element or less and a relatively simple implementation.

-In many common instances our hash table performance at a table load of **99%** is only **15% - 25%** worse than theoretically possible, opening new use-cases for a highly memory efficient hash table.
+In many common instances our performance at a table load of **99%** is only **15% - 25%** worse than theoretically possible, opening new use-cases for a highly memory efficient hash table.

 ## Introduction